West Virginia Legislature: Terms

 Senators are elected for terms of four years and delegates for terms of two years.
 The terms for senators are staggered, meaning that not all 34 state senate seats are up every election; some are elected in presidential election years and some are up during midterm elections.

 Organization

 Regular sessions of the legislature commence on the second Wednesday of January of each year.
 However, following the election of a new governor, the session starts in January with the governor's address but then adjourns until February.
-On the first day of the session, members of both the House and the Senate sit in joint session in the House chamber where the governor presents his or her legislative program.
+On the first day of the session, members of both the House and the Senate sit in joint session in the House chamber where the governor presents their legislative program.
 The length of the general session may not go beyond 60 calendar days unless extended by a concurrent resolution adopted by a two-thirds vote of each house.
 The governor may convene the Legislature for extraordinary sessions.
 Given the part-time nature of the legislature of West Virginia, multiple extraordinary sessions are not uncommon.